Welcome to the website of the

 Sean O Donoghue

-Sean O Donoghue is CEO of Killybegs Fishermen’s Organisation for nearly a decade and a half.
-He has a long established career in fisheries management having experience in the Department of Marine and BIM for twenty years prior to taking up his present position in 2000.
+Sean O Donoghue is a graduate of Civil Engineering from University College Cork (UCC) and is CEO of Killybegs Fishermen’s Organisation (KFO) since 2000.
+He has a long established career in fisheries management, working in the Department of Agriculture, Food and the Marine, state seafood agency, Bord Iascaigh Mhára (BIM), for 20 years prior to taking up his present position with the KFO in 2000.
+He has and continues to play a key role in a number of important fisheries issues such as the renewed Common Fisheries Policy, Technical Conservation Measures, fleet restructuring, quota management, Total Allowable Catches (TACs) and quotas negotiations, and a range of other Common Fisheries Policy issues.
+He is actively involved in Brexit and a founder member of the European Fisheries Alliance (EUFA).
 He is a key player in a number of important fisheries areas both at national and European level and has been influential in ensuring the interests of the fishing industry are represented as necessary.

 Sean O’Donoghue is supported by his team at the Killybegs office where you will get more help and information regarding the Killybegs Fishermen’s Organisation